Savvythelegend/PGDocs/docs/monitoring.md

   - port: metrics
 ```

-!!!
-Important
+:::important
 Ensure you modify the example above with a unique name, as well as the
     correct cluster's namespace and labels (e.g., `cluster-example`).

-!!!
-Important
+:::important
 The `postgresql` label, used in previous versions of this document, is deprecated
     and will be removed in the future.
 Please use the `cnpg.io/cluster` label
     instead to select the instances.